locus84/Threading/README.md

 \
 **Async Await Support!**

-Because the **await** keyword captures current context and use it later execution,\
+An **await** keyword captures current context and use it later execution.\
-A short living thread pool thread can be messed up by this keyword.
+So after calling **await** keyword, your code will be handled by unknown threadpool thread.

+But each **TaskFiber** have it's own custom logical Synchronization Context. \
+**TaskFiber**'s SynchronizationContext will remember current Fiber as a returning Thread. \
+After called **await** we'll safly be back to our calling Fiber.

 ```cs
 async Task SomeFunction()